KVMD

-KVMD (channel 31) is a television station in Twentynine Palms, California, United States, affiliated with NTD Television.
-Station owner Ronald Ulloa is also president and majority owner of Rancho Palos Verdes-licensed independent station KXLA (channel 44).
+KVMD (channel 31) is a television station in Twentynine Palms, California, United States, which primarily airs paid programming.
+Station owner Ronald Ulloa is also president and majority owner of Rancho Palos Verdes–licensed independent station KXLA (channel 44).
 KVMD's studios are located on Corinth Avenue (near Interstate 405) in West Los Angeles, and its transmitter is located atop Snow Peak in the San Bernardino Mountains, north of Banning, California; its broadcast signal covers most of the area within the Inland Empire.

 KVMD's signal is relayed by two low-power translators: KSMV-LD in Los Angeles and KIMG-LD in Ventura, both of which also broadcast on digital channel 23 and virtual channel 31.
 The station is carried throughout the Los Angeles media market on various cable television systems.
 KVMD-DT is also available on DirecTV and Dish Network on channel 31, its former analog channel.

-The station broadcasts digitally on 10 subchannels.
-KVMD is dedicated to providing free over-the-air programming to minority groups in southern California.
+The station broadcasts digitally on 19 subchannels.
 Currently, programming is offered in English, Spanish, Mandarin Chinese, Vietnamese and Armenian.